bumptech/nitro/docs/nitro.md

    (1024), which is far less than a good C daemon on epoll can handle;
    nitro has no such restrictions.
  * ZeroMQ does not have any crypto story, so we had to roll our own awkardly using NaCl.
-With Nitro, we built NaCl in, including a key exchange step, so you don't need to ship keys with every frame.
+With Nitro, we built NaCl/libsodium in, including a key exchange step, so you don't need to ship keys with every frame.
  * ZeroMQ's heritage of private networks has bit us and others with things that are assert()s instead of closes-and-logs.
 On the public internet, sometimes people with your socket with a random